KentoNishi/BlankSort-Prototypes/README.md

 | RAKE             | 0.044                         | 0.038  | 0.041 | 24.924    |
 | TextRank         | 0.275                         | 0.195  | 0.228 | 1516.616  |
 | TopicRank        | 0.239                         | 0.229  | 0.234 | 5686.509  |

+## Conclusion and Discussion
+* BlankSort clearly outperforms current state-of-the-art algorithms in single keyword extraction.
+* The algorithm can be improved for real-world deployments by implementing multi-word keyphrases.